Nimbus JOSE + JWT

 Gson for efficient JSON parsing and serialisation.
 Shaded to prevent dependency conflicts.

 JCIP for concurrency annotations.

-[optional] BouncyCastle can be used as an alternative crypto backend via the standard Java Cryptography Architecture (JCA) interface.
-Users typically resort to BouncyCastle if they run an older Java edition (6 or 7) that doesn't support certain JWS and JWE crypto operations.
+(optional) BouncyCastle can be used as an alternative cryptographic backend via the standard Java Cryptography Architecture (JCA) interface.
+Developers typically resort to BouncyCastle if they use Java 7 which doesn't support certain operations for JWS and JWE.
 See JCA algorithm support for more info.

 The library source code is made available under the Apache 2.0 license.